vtomasr5/our-postgresql-setup/README.md

 When you start the cluster, you get 2 nodes, each running:

   - PostgreSQL
-  - Pacemaker
+  - Pacemaker and corosync
   - PgBouncer

-All packages are from Ubuntu 14.04, except for PostgreSQL itself, which is at version 9.6.
+All packages are from Ubuntu 16.04, except for PostgreSQL itself, which is at version 9.6.

 The cluster is configured with a single primary and one asynchronous replica.